Ulcerating cancer wounds

 - specialist nurses in wound care (often called tissue viability nurses).

 The nurses will be able to answer any questions you have about the wound.
 They can also help you cope with the symptoms.
+They may give you a supply of dressings or creams to keep at home.
+You should only use dressings or creams that are given to you or recommended by the nurses.
+Always check with the nurses before using anything else.

 Your nurse will usually suggest an absorbent dressing with additional padding to help with this problem.
 Some wound dressings can be left in place for several days, depending on the amount of leakage and where the wound is.
 Sometimes only the top layer of the dressing needs to be changed.